Yuvan0304/Yuvan0304/README.md

-- 👋 Hi, I’m @YuvanSankarRaja
+💪 Pronouns: He/Him

+🧑‍🎓 Bachelor of Engineering

-- 👀 I’m interested in 3d Animation in blender
+🖌️ 3D Animation creator in blender

-- 🌱 I’m currently learning B.E-ECE
+🤹 Playing with Blender